Help header

 I don’t know much about The Co-operative Bank

-It was sold by The Co-operative Group – which is the group that operates the Co-op shops, Co-op insurance and Co-op funeral care – and is currently owned by US investment companies.
+It was sold by The Co-operative Group – which is the group that operates the Co-op shops, Co-op insurance and Co-op funeral care – and is currently owned by a large number of financial investors.

-The Co-operative Bank has 3000 colleagues and serves three million customers, providing savings and mortgages, plus current account, insurances, credit cards, loans and business banking.
+The Co-operative Bank has a similar number of colleagues to us and serves three million customers, providing savings and mortgages, plus current accounts, insurances, credit cards, loans and business banking.
 It has 50 branches and has regularly won awards for its ethical practices.

 How will you keep me informed of progress?